-18. Transfer from MSc to PGDipSc or PGDipEngGeol
+18. Transfer from MSc to PGDipSc

-A candidate who is enrolled for M.Sc.
-Part I may at any time apply to the Dean of Science for transfer to either the PGDipSc or PGDipEngGeol, whichever is appropriate.
+A candidate who is enrolled for MSc Part I may at any time apply to the Dean of Science for transfer to the PGDipSc.

 19. Award of PGDipSc or PGDipEngGeol Instead of Credit Towards MSc